 Recent advances in chromatin research have identified conventional actin, as well as actin-related proteins (Arps), as subunits of many chromatin-modifying complexes.
 Like histones, actin is one of the most important and conserved molecules of the cell.
 While the roles of actin in the cytoplasm are well established, the presence and function of actin in the nucleus remain poorly defined.
 The mystery of nuclear actin has remained a challenge to biologists for several decades, due to the lack of a defined system in which the function of nuclear actin can be cleanly dissected biochemically and genetically.

 Taking advantage of the evolutionarily conserved actin- and Arp-containing INO80 chromatin remodeling complex and the yeast genetic system with a single actin gene, we have developed a system to address the mechanisms of nuclear actin and its regulators.
-Our findings suggest that nuclear actin has fundamental and ancient functions in chromatin regulation.
-However, the mechanisms of nuclear actin in chromatin regulation are highly distinct from actin mechanisms in the cytoplasm.
+We have found that that a mutant form of actin impairs the ability of INO80 to function correctly, implicating nuclear actin in the process of chromatin remodeling – a mechanism that helps regulate the expression of genes.
+Further we showed that unlike cytoplasmic actin which forms filaments, nuclear actin is monomeric, in fact, actin within the INO80 complex is arranged in such a way that it cannot form filaments.
+Nat Struc Mol Biol 2013 Apr;20(4):426-32.
 Understanding the function and mechanism of nuclear actin and its regulators has fundamental implications in our understanding of chromatin and the cell nucleus.
-In addition, the novel mechanisms of nuclear actin provide a new window for cancer treatment, since actin is an important driver for cell differentiation and metastasis.
+Given that actin is a major player in cancer and vascular diseases, our discoveries about nuclear actin provide an exciting new angle for understanding and treating these diseases.